fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE!
 Load products etc per admin user...
 ### DONE! show dots ... when the title is to long.

+### Add alert that visitor needs to create an account in order to make an order.

 ### Add posibility to delete orders...
 ### Add a user's Screen with name on the sidedrawer.
 ### Delete product file and everything else it's not needed.
 ### Authentication with roles: diferent signups/logins for admis and users.
 ### add some code for github security...
 ### Use pictures in CategoriesScreen in the Card.
 This, is actually taken from the Meals app.